-- 1. Understand about environmental microbiology, food & diary Microbiology, Industrial Microbiology and many other technologies involved in microbiology industries and academic institutions. - 2.
+- Understand about environmental microbiology, food & diary Microbiology, Industrial Microbiology, and many other technologies involved in microbiology industries and academic institutions. - 2.
 Provide a strong foundation for a career working skills with project management, business development or venture capital within the microbiology, agriculture, food, environment, medical technology or related industries. - 3.
-Utilise the skills to design, perform and analyse a research problem which has a social relevance and outcome with acquired skills of presentation and scientific writing.
+Utilize the skills to design, perform and analyze a research problem which has a social relevance and outcome with acquired skills of presentation and scientific writing.

-REVA University Regulations for Choice Based Credit System (CBCS) and Continuous Assessment Grading Pattern (CAGP) for Postgraduate Degree programs- 2021-22
+REVA University Regulations for Choice Based Credit System (CBCS) and Continuous Assessment Grading Pattern (CAGP) for Postgraduate Degree programs- 2023-24